 Accept the investigation by the insurance company or its agent and waiting for the results of the claim.

 The compensation you can get from jury at work or on road is very under difference law or insurance.

 You could get personal injury benefits for up to six months of weekly payments and medical expenses, even if the accident was your fault (unless you are charged with a serious driving offense then you may not be able to make a claim).

 After six months, you are only entitled to continue to receive weekly payments of compensation and medical expenses if the insurer decides that:

 - The accident was caused by the fault of another driver (that is the accident was not your fault); and

 - You have more than a “minor injury”.

-When you are approached by an investigator for the accident happened to you, or you are unable to find anyone who is responsible for your injury, then you should talk to a lawyer before providing any statement to authority.
+When you are approached by an investigator for the accident that happened to you, or you are unable to find anyone who is responsible for your injury, we invite you to talk to our lawyer before providing any statement to authority.